 - Transcripts will be evaluated on an individual basis.

-- Comparable courses are defined as courses that fulfill the requirements for the program to which the student will be enrolled.
+- Comparable courses are defined as courses that fulfill the requirements of the program in which the student will be enrolled.

 The nursing department reserves the right to adjust the current admission criteria when outcome assessment data demonstrate the need for such changes.